cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 object.
 The Once is a way to ensure you'll pass once, and only once, in a function.
 It's a mega powerful feature of rust.
-Even if the function you want to execute is touched by a weird randomization, nondeterministic waits inside, with multiple calls in parallel threading context, it will be executed _ONCE_.
+Even if the function you want to execute is touched by a weird randomization, nondeterministic waits inside, with multiple calls, in parallel threading context, it will be executed _ONCE_.

 That's make sens, if you want something lazy_static, as an ip taken from a setting input, a variable that cannot change during the program life after being initialized, just do that: